puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

 >[!NOTE]
 >This article applies to Microsoft Edge version 77 or later.

 ## Before you begin

-Make sure that you've reviewed the information in [Introduction to application management](https://docs.microsoft.com/en-us/sccm/apps/understand/introduction-to-application-management) so that you have prepared your site to install applications and you understand the terminology that's used in this topic.
+Review the information in [Introduction to application management in Configuration Manager](https://docs.microsoft.com/en-us/sccm/apps/understand/introduction-to-application-management).
+This application management article will help you understand the terminology used in this article and is a guide to preparing your site to install applications.

-Also, make sure that the Microsoft Edge installation files **MicrosoftEdgeDevEnterpriseX64.msi** and/or **MicrosoftEdgeDevEnterpriseX86.msi** are in an accessible location on your network.
-You can download the Microsoft Edge Enterprise installation files from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
+Download the Microsoft Edge Enterprise installation files (**MicrosoftEdgeDevEnterpriseX64.msi** and/or **MicrosoftEdgeDevEnterpriseX86.msi**) from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).

+Make sure you store the Microsoft Edge installation files in an accessible network location.

 ## Create the application

+You'll create the application using a Configuration Manager wizard.

 ### Start the Create Application Wizard and create the application